llpeterson/internetworking/problem.md

 last-mile links or to connect a modest number of nodes together, but how do we build networks of global scale?
 A single Ethernet can interconnect no more than 1024 hosts; a point-to-point link connects only two.
-Wireless networks are limited by the ranges of their radios.
+Wireless networks are limited by the range of their radios.
 To build a global network, we need a way to interconnect these different types of links and multi-access networks.
 The concept of interconnecting different types of networks to build a large, global